 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The Strap & Buckle

-The watch has been fitted with a very high-quality Black Crocodile leather strap with a matching pink gold plated Omega buckle.
+The watch has been fitted with a very high quality black leather strap with a pink gold-plated Omega buckle.
 We think this contrasts very nicely with the pink gold case and the dial, however, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours of strap from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 20mm straps if you wish, here.

 The Box and Papers